rayguna/helper-methods-part-1-and-2/README.md

 - Edit form does not return to main page after the refactoring. -> Look into the def update function within movies_controller. -> problem is fixed.
 - When either title or description is omitted, the error message is not shown on the edit page.
 - Need advise on best practice on git version tracking.
+- Is there a similar command for to the `rails generate draft:resource table_name field:data_type` which automatically generate all of the RCAV flow?

 ### Appendix A: Ruby Styles